ABOUT THE AUTHORS

 A research scientist, who received his PhD in evolutionary biology from the University of Chicago.
 He then spent most of his career studying the biology of amphibians and teaching anatomy in the medical school at Dalhousie University in Halifax, Nova Scotia.
 At the age of 52 Richard was diagnosed with prostate cancer and has since received multiple treatments for the disease.
 After beginning androgen deprivation therapy, he redirected his research to study the psychology of androgen deprivation in various populations.
-Richard is now an Adjunct Professor in the Department of Urologic Sciences at the University of British Columbia.
+Richard is now an Honorary Professor in the Department of Cellular and Physiological Sciences at the University of British Columbia.
 He is also an Adjunct Professor in the Australia Research Centre in Sex, Health and Society in Melbourne, Australia.

 Lauren Walker, PhD

 A clinical psychologist and a Research Assistant Professor in the Department of Oncology at the University of Calgary and the Tom Baker Cancer Centre.
 She completed her doctorate research evaluating an educational initiative for preparing prostate cancer patients (and their partners) to manage the side effects of ADT.
 She works clinically with couples helping them adapt to the sexual implications of cancer treatments.
 She is an active researcher, who has contributed several key articles to the scientific literature on the psychosocial adaptation to ADT.
 Recently she received the Rising Star in Prostate Cancer Research Award from Prostate Cancer Canada/Movember.